Rat Bait Poisoning (Rodenticide Toxicosis) in Dogs

 In the event of exposure to a high dose of a rodenticide, the only symptom may be sudden death in a previously healthy pet.
 A dog may not ingest a toxic dose all at once.
 Some poisons have a cumulative effect so repeated small exposures over time may eventually produce symptoms.

-There are two main types of rodenticide: anticoagulant based and bromethalin based.
-Dogs have a higher chance of recovery from anticoagulant based rodenticide toxicity since there is an antidote available.
+There are two main types of rodenticide: anticoagulant-based and bromethalin-based.
+Dogs have a higher chance of recovery from anticoagulant-based rodenticide toxicity since there is an antidote available.
 As with all cases of poisoning, early intervention creates the highest chance of a favorable outcome.

-Possible Causes
+Possible causes

 Rodenticide toxicosis is caused by ingestion of a toxic dose of rat poison either directly or from ingestion of poisoned rodents.

-Main Symptoms
+Main symptoms

-Testing and Diagnosis
+Testing and diagnosis

 If the exposure is known and the pet is brought immediately to the vet, this is the most optimal scenario in favor of a positive outcome.
 When the quantity ingested and type of poison are known, the vet can determine how risky the exposure was and what kind of treatment is needed.

-If the exposure is not known and rodenticide toxicosis is suspected, routine diagnostics like a physical examination, blood work, urinalysis, and diagnostic imaging are indicated.
+If the exposure is not known and rodenticide toxicosis is suspected, routine diagnostics like physical examination, blood work, urinalysis, and diagnostic imaging are indicated.
 Anticoagulant rodenticides show characteristic changes in blood work, but other rodenticides are more challenging to identify.

 Steps to Recovery